vanling/docs/configuration/flows/triggers.md

 ![Manual](https://cdn.directus.io/docs/v9/configuration/flows/triggers/triggers-20220603A/manual-20220602A.webp)

 This Trigger starts your Flow on a manual click of a button within the Directus App.
-When you use this Trigger, a **Flows** menu containing a button will appear in the sidebar of the specified collection page(s) and/or item pages.
+When you use this trigger, a **Flows** menu containing a button will appear in the sidebar of the specified collection page(s) and/or its item pages.

+The manual trigger must take in item ID(s) to activate.
+From the item page, the current item's ID is passed in.
+From the collection page, the button will be _grayed out_ until you select some number of items.
+These item IDs are passed into the the flow's `$trigger` object.

 - **Collections** — Choose the Collection(s) to add the button to.
 - **Location** — Choose to display the button within the Item Page, Collection Page, or both.